Dieterbe/dieterblog/content/posts/fair-source-the-next-best-model-for-commercial-open-source.md

 <!--which I cover in my other article, [So, what does Open Source mean exactly?](/posts/so-what-does-open-source-mean-again-exactly)-->

 First, we'll need to agree on what the term "Open Source" means.
 This itself has been a battle for decades, with non-competes (commercial restrictions) being especially contentious and in use even before OSI came along, so I'm working on an article which challenges OSI's [Open Source Definition](https://opensource.org/osd) which I will publish soon.
-However, the OSD is probably the most common understanding in the industry today - so we'll use that here - and it seems that folks behind FSL/Fair Source made the wise decision to distance themselves from these contentious debates: after some initial conversations about FSL using the "Open Source" term, they've defined their own new term and I've seen a lot of meticulous work (e.g. [fsl#2](https://github.com/getsentry/fsl.software/issues/2) and [fsl#10](https://github.com/getsentry/fsl.software/issues/10) on how they articulate what they stand for.   (the Open Source Definition debate is why I hope the Fair Source folks will file a trademark if this projects gains more traction.
+However, the OSD is probably the most common understanding in the industry today - so we'll use that here - and it seems that folks behind FSL/Fair Source made the wise decision to distance themselves from these contentious debates: after some initial conversations about FSL using the "Open Source" term, they've adopted the less common term of "Fair Source" and I've seen a lot of meticulous work (e.g. [fsl#2](https://github.com/getsentry/fsl.software/issues/2) and [fsl#10](https://github.com/getsentry/fsl.software/issues/10) on how they articulate what they stand for.   (the Open Source Definition debate is why I hope the Fair Source folks will file a trademark if this projects gains more traction.

 Importantly, **OSI's definition of "Open Source" includes non-discrimination and free redistribution**.